-- A piece of wood big enough for your bowls.
+- A piece of wood big enough for the bowls.

 - Two bowls with lips on the top—this is necessary because it will allow the bowls to sit in the holes without falling through!

-- Legs of your choice.
+- Legs.
 I chose to use two pieces that we cut off of the bigger piece when we cut it down to size.

-- Stain and finish of your choice.
+- Stain and finish.
 I used Minwax Wood Finish in Espresso and Minwax Polyurethane in Semi-Gloss.

 - Liquid Nails Heavy Duty Construction Adhesive